run-llama/llama_index/docs/core_modules/model_modules/embeddings/usage_pattern.md

 service_context = ServiceContext.from_defaults(embed_model="local")
 ```

-To configure the model used (from Hugging Face hub):
+To configure the model used (from Hugging Face hub), add the model name separated by a colon:

 ```python
 from llama_index import ServiceContext